 There are limited parking facilities on site and these are prioritised for those with Blue Badges, please contact us for a free permit when you book.

-Parking in the streets around the building is on meters, which are operational 7 days a week.
+For those who don’t have a Blue Badge, parking in the streets around the building is on meters, which are operational 7 days a week.
 The nearest car parks are located on Trenchard Street, Millennium Square, West End, Brandon Street, College Street and Frog Lane.

 Access at Performances & Events

 We have accessible toilets located on each level of the new building and on the ground floor beside the Box Office.

 The hall has a balcony that is accessed by 24 steps, please do bear this in mind when choosing a seat.
 The total capacity of the hall is 580 seats.
 You can talk to a member of the Box Office team if you have questions or concerns when booking.
 Please click here if you would like to find out more about our Covid-19 response.